07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 We must engage in sensible conversations with people who are in positions of power.

-We must engage wisely with public media, education and Government – to help to bring about a re-awakening of knowledge and interest in our history – both bicultural and values (How did we become of of the most free, prosperous, equality-based and charitable actions on the planet, as also in all human history?
+We must engage wisely with public media, education and Government – to help to bring about a re-awakening of knowledge and interest in our history – both bicultural and values (How did we become one of the most free, prosperous, equality-based and charitable actions on the planet, as also in all human history?
 There is a story here to know and tell!).

-A recognition of the Creator God is a foundation.
+1. A recognition of the Creator God is a foundation.

-Family is next.
+2. Family is next.
 If families aren’t protected through necessary VALUES and PRINCIPLES like commitment – people will get hurt!

-Personal responsibility is then a life lesson, applicable to all.
-Māori are advantaged by way of access to education and employment.
+3. Personal responsibility is then a life lesson, applicable to all.
+Māori are now advantaged by way of access to education and employment.
 Their culture is being esteemed (Mana-Māori restored).
 Local benefits via Iwi and hapu are also growing due to settlements, and the resulting growth of the Māori economy.
 Let’s esteem things-Māori, reinforcing this value continuously – knowing that changes in mindset take time.

 But more than all of this – let’s know and tell the stories.